RUC-GSAI/YuLan-IR/README.md

 # YuLan-IR

-YuLan-IR is part of YuLan, a open source LLM initiative proposed by Gaoling School of Artificial Intelligence, Renmin University of China.
+YuLan-IR is part of YuLan, an open source LLM initiative proposed by Gaoling School of Artificial Intelligence, Renmin University of China.

 ## Overview